How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Related Work

 These studies were extended in \cite{DBLP:journals/pvldb/0001APK15}, which examines the same block building methods and configurations, but applies them to schema-agnostic settings, too.
 The experimental outcomes suggest that recall raises significantly, when compared to the schema-based settings, while requiring no background knowledge about the given data and the quality of its schema.
 They also suggest that the sensitivity to parameter configuration is significantly reduced.

 Building on these works, the experimental analysis in \cite{DBLP:journals/pvldb/0001SGP16} examines the relative performance of the blocking workflows in schema-agnostic settings.
 In particular, it considers blocking workflows formed by exactly three steps: block building, block filtering and comparison cleaning.
-In our work, we extend this pipeline by adding block purging as a second step that further reduces the candidate pairs.
-We also treat block purging and filtering as optional steps, reporting the best performance among four different pipelines.
+In our work, we extend this analysis by considering the top performing block building methods, all of which cluster together entities that share identical signatures.
+We combine them with three consecutive, but optional steps: block purging, block filtering and comparison cleaning.
+These steps give rise to seven different filtering pipelines, out of which only one was examined in \cite{DBLP:journals/pvldb/0001SGP16}.

-Another major difference is that \cite{DBLP:journals/pvldb/0001SGP16} optimizes the configuration parameters in a step-by-step manner: first, the performance of block building is optimized and then, block filtering is fine-tuned by receiving as input the output of optimized block building as so on for comparison cleaning.
-In contrast, we consider a holistic approach to configuration optimization, fine-tuning all steps in a blocking workflow simultaneously.
-As explained in \cite{DBLP:journals/sigmod/PapadakisTTGPK19,DBLP:journals/is/PapadakisMGSTGB20}, this approach consistently outperforms the step-by-step fine-tuning, because it considers a significantly larger set of possible configurations and because it is not confined to local maxima per workflow step.
+Our work also differs from \cite{DBLP:journals/pvldb/0001SGP16} in that it has only one dataset in common -- excluding the scalability ones.
+Most importantly, \cite{DBLP:journals/pvldb/0001SGP16} optimizes the configuration parameters in a heuristic step-by-step manner: first, the performance of block building is heuristically optimized and then, block filtering is heuristically fine-tuned by receiving as input the output of optimized block building as so on for comparison cleaning.
+In contrast, we consider a holistic approach to configuration optimization, simultaneously fine-tuning all steps in a blocking workflow.
+As explained in \cite{DBLP:journals/sigmod/PapadakisTTGPK19,DBLP:journals/is/PapadakisMGSTGB20}, this approach consistently outperforms the step-by-step fine-tuning, because it is not confined to local maxima per workflow step, while it considers a significantly larger set of possible configurations.

-We also go beyond \cite{DBLP:journals/pvldb/0001SGP16,DBLP:journals/pvldb/0001SGP16,DBLP:journals/tkde/Christen12,DBLP:books/daglib/0030287} in two more ways: (i) we systematically fine-tune blocking workflows in the context schema-based settings, and (ii) we compare blocking workflows with similarity joins and NN methods.
-Based on the results of \cite{DBLP:journals/pvldb/0001SGP16,DBLP:journals/pvldb/0001SGP16,DBLP:journals/tkde/Christen12,DBLP:books/daglib/0030287}, we select the following top-performing methods for block building: Standard, (Extended) Q-Grams and (Extended) Suffix Arrays Blocking.
-For their configuration, we use the same parameters as~in~\cite{DBLP:journals/pvldb/0001SGP16}.
+Finally, we also go beyond \cite{DBLP:journals/pvldb/0001SGP16,DBLP:journals/pvldb/0001SGP16,DBLP:journals/tkde/Christen12,DBLP:books/daglib/0030287} in two more ways: (i) we systematically fine-tune blocking workflows in the context schema-based settings, and (ii) we compare blocking workflows with sparse and dense NN methods.